 Mount Isa and the Grasswrens

 Mount Isa (900 km west of Townsville) is a large mining town on the banks of the Leichhardt River.
-The main birding sites visited were an area of Spinifex between water towers at the end of Pamela Rd, Lake Moondarra, Mica Creek, McNamara Rd.
+The main birding sites visited were an area of Spinifex between water towers at the end of Pamela Rd, Lake Moondarra, Mica Creek, McNamara Rd (marked as Gunpowder Rd on Google maps).
 Common birds around the Mount Isa township were Varied Lorikeet, Red-winged Parrot, Spotted Bowerbird, Apostlebird, Pied Butcherbird and Yellow-throated Miner.

 |Carpentarian Grasswren – they seem to have a preference for hanging around clusters of trees that act like small islands in a sea of Spinifex (Image Greg Oakley)|

 I was particularly targeting two species near Mount Isa: Kalkadoon Grasswren, localised, recently split from Dusky Grasswren, and appropriately named after the local Aboriginal people (Mount Isa refers to itself as “Kalkadoon Country”); and the rare Carpentarian Grasswren, considered one of Australia’s hardest to see birds.
 On a personal level, getting both these species would take my Grasswren tally to nine, leaving only the Kimberly-restricted Black Grasswren and the recently split (from Thick-billed) Western Grasswren.

 |Spinifex at the end of Pamela St, Mt Isa.|